-- To conserve power, or to suspend operation without exiting programs or saving files, see "Power-saving modes" on page 24. - To achieve the best balance between performance and power saving, create and apply power plans.
-See "Managing the battery power" on page 24 - If your computer will be turned off for an extended period of time, you can prevent battery power from draining by removing the battery.
-Look for more information about using the battery in "Power management" on page 22.
+- To conserve power, or to suspend operation without exiting programs or saving files, see "Power-saving modes" on page 29. - To achieve the best balance between performance and power saving, change power plan settings.
+See "Managing the battery power" on page 29. - If your computer will be turned off for an extended period of time, remove the external battery pack, and follow the instructions in "Disabling the built-in battery" on page 123 to disable the internal built-in battery so as to prevent battery power from draining.

-How do I securely dispose of data stored on the storage drive?
+How do I securely dispose of data stored on the hard disk drive or solid-state drive?

-- Study Chapter 5 "Security" on page 51 to find out how you can protect your computer from theft and unauthorized use. - Use the Password Manager program to protect the data stored on your computer.
-For details, see the help information system of the program. - Before you dispose of the data on the storage drive, be sure to read "Notice on deleting data from your storage drive" on page 60.
+- Study Chapter 5 "Security" on page 61 to find out how you can protect your computer from theft and unauthorized use. - Use the Password Manager program to protect the data stored on your computer.
+For more information, see the help information system of the program. - Before you dispose of the data on the hard disk drive or the solid-state drive, be sure to read the topic "Notice on deleting data from your hard disk drive or solid-state drive" on page 70.

-How do I give presentations or attach an external monitor often?
+How do I give presentations or attach an external monitor?

-- Ensure that you follow the procedure in the topic "Connecting an external display" on page 30. - With the Extend desktop function, you can display output on both the computer display and an external monitor.
+- Ensure that you follow the procedure in the topic "Using an external display" on page 35. - With the Extend desktop function, you can display output on both the computer display and the external monitor.
+See "Using an external display" on page 35.